 One fine day, I got a call around noon from a youth of this village.
 I was at my place in Shahpur.
 He complained that a few of them had been coming to the Panchayat house since two days but I had not showed up.
 I was taken by surprise, both pleasantly and unpleasantly.
 Pleasantly because this was the first time the village youth had actually come for a (albeit non scheduled) class on their own.
 Unpleasantly because I wasn’t there and no class was scheduled for the day!
 How did that come about?
 A couple of days prior to the above mentioned day, I had called the CRP(community resource person) who works with BAIF to schedule a class the next day.
 But I had told him explicitly that I had no other mode of transport and he would have to pick me up halfway.
 The next day, I couldn’t contact him.
 His phone was switched off.
 And he didn’t call to ask me about when I am coming etc either.That means the class was off since I had no means to reach.
 But he didn’t communicate with me or the village youth.
 The village youth believed the class is rescheduled on their own accord.

 To sum up, the travel arrangements to Khokra were not working out, the communication was erratic because of network issues and there was a definite gap in understanding between me and the village youth.

 I was feeling hopeless about the direction of the project.
-Then I decided to follow my senior’s advice that I should try to take more villages under my project, with connectivity by bus or near enough that I could go on scooty.
+Then I decided to follow my mentor’s advice that I should try to take more villages under my project, with connectivity by bus or near enough that I could go on scooty.
 To be on the safe side, in case the project completely fails in one.
 I toured three more panchayats – Rathamaati, Baanspur and Silpatti.
 In Silpatti, things worked out quickly and I held my first class yesterday.
 I must say it felt good, just to have the first class on the day that the first class was scheduled!
 After the Khokra fiasco, it was a good start.
 I feel hopeful.
 And that’s what my title is all about.